 This batter is seriously decadent looking, no?
-But it’s deceptive as it actually has plenty of wholesome gluten free grains like buckwheat, brown rice and oat flour.
+But it’s deceptive as it actually has plenty of wholesome gluten-free grains like buckwheat, brown rice, and oat flour.
 It also includes one flax egg and a healthy heaping of molasses, which we all know is good for the soul.
-A few other basic ingredients and we have one bowl magic on our hands.
+A few other basic ingredients and we have 1-bowl magic on our hands.
 Next?
-Chill, roll and stamp – my favorite part.
+Chill, roll, and stamp – my favorite part.

 These little guys take a little tender care in the stamping process but once you get them on the tray you’re home free.
 And the good news is, if you’d rather not mess with cutting them into shapes, you can just roll them into little balls and bake them into some of the BEST, crispy-on-the-outside, tender-on-the-insider ginger cookies I’ve ever had.
 No joke!